Voodoo Lounge Tour

 The Voodoo Lounge Tour was a worldwide concert tour by the Rolling Stones to promote their 1994 album Voodoo Lounge.
 This was their first tour without bassist Bill Wyman, and their first with touring bassist Darryl Jones, as an additional musician.
 The tour grossed $320 million, replacing The Division Bell Tour by Pink Floyd as the highest grossing of any artist at that time.
-This was subsequently overtaken by a few other tours, but it remains the Rolling Stones' third highest grossing tour behind their 2005–2007 A Bigger Bang Tour and their 2017-2021 No Filter Tour.
+This was subsequently overtaken by a few other tours, but it remains the Rolling Stones' third highest grossing tour behind their 2005–07 A Bigger Bang Tour and their 2017–21 No Filter Tour.

-"There were lots of hacks out there who said we couldn't do it anymore", remarked Mick Jagger.
+"There were lots of hacks out there who said we couldn't do it anymore", Mick Jagger told Rolling Stone in November 1994.
 "But maybe what they meant was they couldn't do it anymore.
 Anyway, once we started playing, all that died down.
 You can talk about it and talk about it – but, once we're onstage, the question is answered."

 Production design was by Mark Fisher, Charlie Watts, Mick Jagger and Patrick Woodroffe.
 Graphic design and video animation was by Mark Norton.
 Total attendance 6.5 million.